milesmcc/personal/content/_index.md

 ### Currently

-I'm in my junior year at Stanford, and I'm working on [Atlos](https://atlos.org).
-I'm also working at the [Stanford Internet Observatory](https://io.stanford.edu).
+I'm in my junior year at Stanford and working on [Atlos](https://atlos.org).
+I'm also continuing my research at the [Stanford Internet Observatory](https://io.stanford.edu).

 ### Contact